RedisGears/RedisGears/docs/docs/Development.md

-# JS API

-The following [directory](../redisgears_js_api) contains a node project that defined the entire API provided by RedisGears, it uses `.d.ts` files for auto complete and typing.
+---
+title: "Development"
+linkTitle: "Development"
+weight: 3
+description: >
+  How to develop Triggers and Functions
+---

+To aid in the development of new libraries of Triggers and Functions you can use the type declaration files for the Triggers and Functions API.
+This can be used by your preferred development environment to provide autocompletion and type checking based on the type information.
 You can install it using the following command:

 ```bash
 npm install https://gitpkg.now.sh/RedisGears/RedisGears/redisgears_js_api
 ```

-Or just add it as a dependency to you `package.json` file:
+Or add it directly as a dependency to your `package.json`:

 ```json
 "devDependencies": {